telerik/kendo-ui-core/docs/api/javascript/data/pivotdatasource.md

 ### schema.cube `Object`

 The cube declaration.
-If configured this option will enable the client cube processing, usefull for binding to flat data.
+If configured this option will enable the client cube processing, useful for binding to flat data.
 Note: This is only applicable if client cube processing is used.

 #### schema.cube.dimensions `Object`

 A set of key/value pairs which specify the field-dimension mapping for the available for processing dimensions.
 The key specifies the name of the field to which the dimension will be mapped.
 Note: The key should match the column name used in the columns definition.

-##### Example - define cube dimentions
+##### Example - define cube dimensions

     <script>
       var dataSource = new kendo.data.PivotDataSource({